-The City offers many opportunities for citizens to participate in governance through a variety of boards and commissions that advise the City Council, and in some cases are responsible for final decisions on project proposals.
+The City offers many opportunities for participation, such as on boards and commissions that advise the City Council, and in some cases are responsible for final decisions on project proposals.
 These include the:

 - Architectural Review Board